racket/rhombus/enforestation/0000-enforestation.md

 [drawbacks]: #drawbacks

-Much like shrubbery notation itself, the Rhombus expander tries to be general, but it embeds a certain amount of opinion on syntax.
+Much like shrubbery notation itself, the Rhombus expander tries to be general, but it embeds a certain amount of opinion on syntax and program organization.
 Function calls do not have to be written with parentheses around arguments (for example, `#%juxtapose` is available for implementing ML-style function calls), but having `#%call` available encourages that style.
-Along similar lines, the Rhombus expander supports a certain style of infix and prefix operators, but it does not directly support all possible kinds of operators.
+Along similar lines, the Rhombus expander supports a certain style of infix and prefix operators, but it does not directly support all possible kinds of operators; for example, a backward `.` that puts the field first will not work well, since the left-hand side of an operator is always parsed as an expression.
 The combination of opinion and choice provided by the Rhombus expander leads to a large set of implicit operators.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

+The four syntactic categories to be directly supported—declarations, definitions, expressions, and binding—reflect experience with Racket.
+The first three have been a successful baseline in Racket, while the lack of built-in extensibility for binding positions for `lambda` and `let` has limited the use of pattern matching.
+A natural fifth category would be types, and that category is omitted here with the expectation that an base Rhombus language will not be statically typed.
+Other possibile categories include method and field positions;
+those, again, are meant to be left to libraries.

 The choice to constrain operator dispatch to expression positions is intended as a simplification.
-Operators could be straightforwardly allowed to have prefix declaration- and definition-transformer bindings, and some form of infix operators could be supported.
+Operators could be straightforwardly allowed to have prefix declaration- and definition-transformer mappings, and some form of infix operators could be supported.
 One possible use of `::` as a declaration infix operator would be for type declarations separate from definitions: